 Hi there and happy new year!

-Whether you are one to continually work on your happiness and health each day of every year or a firm resolution each New Year, there is no doubt that goals are floating around the air – whether it is more movement, less sugar, less clutter, deeper breathe, less spending – each of us have set some goals for ourselves whether intentional or not.
-There is a certain feel in the air after the holidays to center in on oneself and set a focus or intention to tweak to enjoy life more fully.
+Whether you are team New Year Resolution or not, there is no doubt that thoughts of goals are in the air.
+Whether it be more movement, less sugar, less clutter, deeper breathe, less spending – each of us have set some goals for ourselves whether intentional or not.

-So the question is not whether you set a resolution or what you set, but rather what habits do you wish to create in order to achieve that goal.
-What are the barriers that get in the way of creating a habit that would help you achieve that goal.
+So the question is not what your resolution is this year, but rather what habits do you wish to create in order to achieve that goal.
+And even more importantly, what are the barriers that get in the way of habits that would help achieve that goal?.

 - Sign up for Executive Dining’s weekly email by emailing email@example.com

 - Utilize online resources such as meal prep sheets and habit trackers

 - Seek assistance.
 Schedule to meet with me – Trish – at firstname.lastname@example.org